mfherman/nycgeo/README.md

 more boundaries will be added, such as community districts, census blocks, and city council districts.

-The spatial files contained in the `nycgeo` package are avaiable on websites such as the [New York City Deparment of City Planning’s Bytes of the Big Apple](https://www1.nyc.gov/site/planning/data-maps/open-data.page#district_political) and the [U.S. Census Bureau TIGER/Line® Shapefiles](https://www.census.gov/geo/maps-data/data/tiger-line.html), but this package aims to make accessing the spatial data more convineient.
+The spatial files contained in the `nycgeo` package are available on websites such as the [New York City Deparment of City Planning’s Bytes of the Big Apple](https://www1.nyc.gov/site/planning/data-maps/open-data.page#district_political) and the [U.S. Census Bureau TIGER/Line® Shapefiles](https://www.census.gov/geo/maps-data/data/tiger-line.html), but this package aims to make accessing the spatial data more convenient.
 Instead of downloading and converting shapefiles each time you need them, `nycgeo` provides the files in a consistent format (`sf`) with added metadata that enable joins with non-spatial data.